 If you don’t want to get into the hassle of buying bundles and packages and would simply like to get your hands on some nice images or your projects and presentations, then Photodune can be a good resource.
 This website offers stock images as low as $1, where you can simply pick and choose images to buy instead of resorting to bundles which might restrict your access to certain types of stock images.

-You might have to do a bit of digging at Photodune to find something that’s just right for you, however, with the vast variety of stock images you are likely to find something suitable and that too at a fixed rate which can be cheaper than buying bundles and packages which you may never need.
+You might have to do a bit of digging at Photodune to find something that’s just right for you, however, with the wide variety of stock images, you are likely to find something suitable and that too at a fixed rate which can be cheaper than buying bundles and packages which you may never need.

 Go to Photodune

 GraphicStock is another good source for buying cheap stock images.
 While the library is not as extensive as other websites mentioned in this list, however, you can find a good image, vector, backgrounds, icons and textures at a low price.
 The packages for GraphicStock are pretty straightforward, as you can opt for a $49 monthly or $588 yearly package with unlimited downloads.

 Go to GraphicStock